openssl rsa -in path/RHN-ORG-PRIVATE-SSL-KEY

 spacewalk-hostname-rename <ip address> [ --ssl-country=<country> --ssl-state=<state>\

 --ssl-org=<organization/company> --ssl-orgunit=<department> --ssl-email=<email address> --ssl-ca-password=<password>]

-If there is a need to generate a new SSL certificate, all necessary information will be asked interactively via series of prompts, unless options are passed at the command-line (as in the above example).
-When the system hostname has not changed, the regeneration of a new SSL server certificate is not necessary.
+If there is a need to generate a new SSL certificate, the script asks for all necessary information through a series of prompts, unless options are passed at the command line (as in the above example).
+When the system hostname has not changed, the regeneration of a new SSL server certificate is unnecessary.
 However, if at least one SSL option is specified, then

 For more information about using

 spacewalk-hostname-rename, see the following Red Hat Knowledgebase entry: